Am I eligible to be a California Women’s Therapy client?

 Initial consultations are always free.

-We also have pre-licensed therapists (practicum students and postdoctoral psychological assistants) working in our practice under the supervision of licensed psychologists.
-The standard rate for working with one of our practicum students is $50 per session, and the standard rate for working with one of our postdoctoral psychological assistants is $100 per session.
+We also have pre-licensed therapists (practicum students and postdoctoral psychological associates) working in our practice under the supervision of licensed psychologists.
+The standard rate for working with one of our practicum students is $65 per session, and the standard rate for working with one of our postdoctoral psychological associates is $115 per session.
 Again, sliding scale discounts may be available for clients experiencing severe financial hardship.

 Do you accept my insurance?